BastiaanJansen/BastiaanJansen/README.md

 ### Hi there 👋

 My name is Bastiaan Jansen and I am a Software Engineering student at Hogeschool Leiden in The Netherlands.
-In 2018, I have created an online platform called [Qualityboard](https://www.qualityboard.nl/) in collaboration with my old high school focused on improving communication with colleagues.

 ### ⚡ Recent Activity
 <!--START_SECTION:activity-->